kshaffer/cu-info-data-retrieval/schedule.md

 ### In class

-- Intro to vector databases and vector embeddings.
+- Intro to vector databases and vector embeddings with [VectorDBs_Sentence_Embeddings.ipynb](Colab/VectorDBs_Sentence_Embeddings.ipynb).

 <br/>